reverentgeek/okta.github.io/_source/_posts/2019-06-20-ionic-4-tutorial-user-authentication-and-registration.md

 {% img blog/ionic-4-login/welcome-iphone-x.png alt:"Welcome to Ionic on iPhone X" width:"800" %}{: .center-image }

 Now let's add a user login feature!
-Stop the `ionic serve` process using `Ctrl+C` before proceeding to the next step.
+Go back to the terminal where you started `ionic serve` and stop the process using `Ctrl+C` before proceeding to the next step.

 ## Add User Login